 The planning for the Forest Park amusement park began in 1905.
-Financier Oliver L. Brown had formed the Beach Amusement Company with the intent of building a magnificent resort on the lake front; however, "the clamors of the people on the West Side for a summer resort of their own" convinced him to select a second site far from the lake: the corner of Desplaines Avenue and West Harrison Street in what was then the suburb of Harlem.
+Financier Oliver L. Brown had formed the Beach Amusement Company with the intent of building a magnificent resort on the lakefront; however, "the clamors of the people on the West Side for a summer resort of their own" convinced him to select a second site far from the lake: the corner of Des Plaines Avenue and West Harrison Street in what was then the suburb of Harlem.
 Brown was reported to have hired Franc R.E.
-Woodward, "the man who made White City amusement park famous." to direct publicity, and H.E.
-Rice, owner of the Globe Theater in St. Louis, to oversee construction; the New York firm of Kirby, Pettit & Green, Coney Island architects, would build the park in a combination of Moorish, Arabian, and renaissance styles at cost of $1,300,000 The opening was set for May of 1906.
+Woodward, "the man who made White City Amusement Park famous." to direct publicity, and H.E.
+Rice, owner of the Globe Theater in St. Louis, to oversee construction; the New York firm of Kirby, Pettit & Green, Coney Island architects, would build the park in a combination of Moorish, Arabian, and renaissance styles at the cost of $1,300,000 The opening was set for May of 1906.

-With all this activity sparked by White City amusement park, "Chicago," wrote Billboard, "might well be named 'The Park City'."
+With all this activity sparked by White City amusement park, "Chicago," wrote Billboard, "might well be named 'The Park City.'
 And indeed, as Chicago parks expanded, so did Billboard's coverage of them.
-By 1906, Chicago's parks were receiving as much ink in the magazine as Coney Island's, a sign of their importance to the industry as a whole.
-Concessionaires and ride manufacturers flocked to the city, making a center for the booming American amusement business.
-As Billboard concluded, "The year 1906 holds great promise...”.
+By 1906, Chicago's parks received as much ink in the magazine as Coney Island's, indicating their importance to the industry.
+Concessionaires and ride manufacturers flocked to the city, making it a center for the booming American amusement business.
+As Billboard concluded, "The year 1906 holds great promise..."."

 1907, FOREST PARK IS NEARLY READY TO OPEN

-The new company leased the old Beach Amusement site, 22 acres with an option for 14 more, at Desplaines Avenue and Harrison Street, adjacent to the terminals of the Metropolitan (West Side) “L” and the Aurora & Elgin Railroad.
-The village of Forest Park granted a franchise to operate for ten years.
-The park was to be constructed by May 30, 1908, at a cost of $1 million. $300,000 coming from the Forest Park Fair Grounds Amusement Company and $700,000 coming from concessionaires.
+The new company leased the old Beach Amusement site, 22 acres with an option for 14 more, at Des Plaines Avenue and Harrison Street, adjacent to the terminals of the Metropolitan (West Side) 'L' and the Aurora & Elgin Railroad.
+The village of Forest Park was granted a franchise to operate for ten years.
+The park was to be constructed by May 30, 1908, at $1 million. $300,000 from the Forest Park Fair Grounds Amusement Company and $700,000 from concessionaires.

-Once again, the Chicago Lutheran Synod protested the building of a park next to the Waldheim, Concordia and Forest Home Cemeteries as a "mercenary scheme showing no respect for the dead."
-On Sunday, February 23rd, all forty German Lutheran churches in Chicago adopted the resolution of protest.
+Once again, the Chicago Lutheran Synod protested the building of a park next to the Waldheim, Concordia, and Forest Home Cemeteries as a "mercenary scheme showing no respect for the dead."
+On Sunday, February 23, all forty German Lutheran churches in Chicago adopted the resolution of protests.
 At the same time, however, Forest Park women were going door-to-door in the suburb, getting signatures on a petition in favor of the proposed park and condemning the cemeteries and churches as non-taxpaying "meddlers."
-This time, the Synod failed, and park construction went ahead as planned.
+This time, the Synod failed, and park construction went as planned.

-Formal dedication of the park was held March 22nd.
-Interest ran so high that special trains were added on the Metropolitan and Lake Street “L”s, the A&E, and west side surface lines.
+The formal dedication of the park was held on March 22.
+Interest ran so high that special trains were added on the Metropolitan and Lake Street' L', the A&E, and the west side surface lines.
 Between 5000 and 10,000 attended.
 In April, a local option referendum threatened to turn the new park dry.
 Anti-saloon (and pro-cemetery) forces in the neighboring dry village of River Forest saw the vote as a way of stopping the "doubtless... demoralizing influence" of the not-yet-open amusement park.
 Despite a concerted effort, the dry forces were defeated; one reason may have been a new paper, the Forest Park Weekly News, edited by "F. R. E. Woodward of the park's publicity department." as an "organ of Chicago brewers and the local saloon interests."

-Opening day was postponed a week to June 6th.
-Several thousand people showed up, although the weather was still unfavorable and much in the park was not yet ready.
-Among the dignitaries on hand was Robert R. McCormick, then president of the Sanitary District of Chicago, and soon to be publisher of the Chicago Tribune.
+The opening day was postponed a week to June 6.
+Several thousand people showed up, although the weather was still unfavorable and much of the park was not yet ready.
+Among the dignitaries on hand was Robert R. McCormick, then president of the Sanitary District of Chicago and soon to be the publisher of the Chicago Tribune.

 By the end of June, however, everything was running smoothly, and patrons from all over Chicago's West Side flocked to the new Forest Park.
-Its main buildings were designed in Art Nouveau style, by E.E.
-Roberts, a popular Oak Park architect of Frank Lloyd Wright's Prairie School, and thus its architecture was the most distinctive of any parks since White City amusement park.
-Particularly impressive was the, park's entrance, between two towers each over four stories tall.
+Its main buildings were designed in Art Nouveau style by E.E.
+Roberts, a famous Oak Park architect of Frank Lloyd Wright's Prairie School, and thus its architecture was the most distinctive of any park since White City amusement park.
+Imposing was the park's entrance, between two towers, each over four stories tall.

 1908, MAIN ATTRACTIONS & PARK MAP